Nubank

-Nubank is a Brazilian neobank headquartered in São Paulo, Brazil.
-It is the largest fintech bank in Latin America, with around 88 million customers in Brazil and 6 million between Mexico and Colombia and a revenue of $8 billion.
+Nubank, doing business outside of Brazil as Nu, is a Brazilian neobank headquartered in São Paulo, Brazil.
+Although it is not formally part of Brazil’s National Financial System (Sistema Financeiro Nacional), Nubank operates as a financial and payment institution regulated and supervised by the Central Bank of Brazil.
+It is the largest fintech bank in Latin America, with more than 140 million customers between Brazil, Mexico, Colombia and the United States and a revenue of $16 billion.
 At its initial public offering in December 2021, Nubank was valued at $45 billion.

 History

-Nubank was founded in 2013 by Colombian David Vélez, Brazilian Cristina Junqueira and American Edward Wible.
+Nubank was founded in 2013 by Colombian David Vélez to disrupt the banking industry in Brazil.
+After developing a business plan, Vélez raised a seed round from Sequoia Capital with the intention of launching a credit card company that would expand into other financial services.
+On advice from his investors, he recruited Brazilian Cristina Junqueira and American Edward Wible.
+In 2018, Nubank became a unicorn startup with its valuation of US$1 billion.

+In the company's first two years of existence, it raised 600 million Brazilian reais and an additional $14.3 million from Sequoia Capital, along with Kaszek Ventures and Nicolas Berggruen.
+Nubank launched its first financial product, an international Mastercard credit card without annual fees that can be completely managed through a mobile app.
 The first transaction with a Nubank card was made on April 1, 2014.
-Four years later, Nubank became a unicorn startup with its valuation of US$1 billion.

-In the company's first two years of existence, it raised 600 million Brazilian reais.
-In September 2014, Nubank raised $14.3 million from Sequoia Capital, along with Kaszek Ventures and Nicolas Berggruen.
-Nubank launched its first financial product, an international Mastercard credit card that has no annuity fees and can be completely managed through a mobile app, and then in June 2015, Nubank led a series B round of investment with Tiger Global Management, along with existing backers Sequoia Capital, Kaszek Ventures and QED Investors.
+In June 2015, Tiger Global Management led Nubank's Series B, along with existing backers Sequoia Capital, Kaszek Ventures and QED Investors.

 In 2017, Nubank launched its loyalty program, Nubank Rewards.
-The program's points (which never expire) can be redeemed for a product catalogue or discounts on services, travel and entertainment.
+The program's points can be redeemed for a product catalogue or discounts on services, travel and entertainment.
 Customers can try the program for free for 30 days, after which they will be charged a fee in order to further use it.
 In the same year, it also launched its digital account, NuConta.

 In October 2018, Tencent bought a minority stake of Nubank worth $180 million ($90 million in capital increase, $90 million in shares).
 In late 2018, it began offering payments through debit.
 In 2018, after launching its new credit card design, Nubank was featured in the Guinness Book of Records for making the world's largest unboxing.
 In early 2019, the fintech started testing personal loans with a few of its digital account users.
 In May 2019, the company announced it would begin operations in Mexico through a subsidiary called Nu.
 This was the first time Nubank offered its services and products outside of Brazil.